joakimk/caribbean-onslaught/readme.txt

 Windows users:
 Running the game will replace ImageMagick register settings for version 6.4.1 in order to use the library that comes with the game.

+Thanks goes out to:
+jlnr @ Rubygameforums: For patching the game to run on MacOSX.

 Contact information:
 trejje<*%&&/at>gmail.com